 If you are required to evacuate instead of finding shelter in your safe room, then you need to be ready to take your pets and their emergency supplies with you.
 What is important to remember is, even if you believe you may only be gone for a few hours, take your pets.
 You can never predict how long you may be kept out of the area, or if you will even be allowed to go back for your pet.

 Be sure that your pet wears a collar with an identification tag, with current information visible at all times.
 This will increase the chance of being reunited with your pet, if anything causes you to be separated.
 You may also want to consider having your pet microchipped.

-If you have questions regarding pets and disasters, or any other pet planning issues, please contact Sexton, Bailey Attorneys, PA online or by calling us at (470) 443-0062.
+If you have questions regarding pets and disasters, or any other pet planning issues, please contact Wilcox Attorneys, PA online or by calling us at (470) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018